marwahaha/checkPetitionNames/README.md

 files discussed

-1. only.tsv       -- tab separated abreviated voter registration file
+1. only.tsv       -- tab separated abbreviated voter registration file
 2. test-sheet.tsv -- tab separated file of addresses
 3. check.py       -- python source that reads these and prints out names associated with each address.